 Shortly before the Suntan project (Tanning) was given a green light, Kelly had the idea to burn hydrogen cooled to –212 degrees Celsius in a jet engine slightly modified for this purpose.
 Theoretically, the hydrogen apparatus could easily slide in the upper atmosphere at an altitude of 30 km with a speed of Mach 2.
 The Kelly team worked hard to provide the military with a complete set of equipment, including refueling aircraft and a plant for the production of liquid hydrogen.
 Almost in one day, Skunk Works has become the world's largest manufacturer of liquid hydrogen - 750 liters per day!

-At this time, CL-400, in accordance with the concept of a hydrogen aircraft Suntan, began to acquire a specific shape.
-The aircraft had the shape of a deltoid wing and in fact was a huge thermos of the size of two B-52 aircraft.
-Kelly ordered the 4000 aluminum meters.
-Pratt & Whitney was tasked with modifying the engine for hydrogen fuel.
-The management system was engaged in Massachusetts Institute of Technology.
-But a fundamental problem suddenly surfaced.
+At this time, the CL-400, in accordance with the Suntan hydrogen aircraft concept, began to take on specific shapes.
+The plane was shaped like a deltoid wing and was essentially a huge thermos the size of two B-52s.
+Kelly ordered 4000 running meters of aluminum profiles.
+Pratt & Whitney was commissioned to modify the engine for hydrogen fuel.
+The control system was handled by the Massachusetts Institute of Technology.
+But suddenly a fundamental problem emerged.

 The fact that the CL-400 would fly, no doubt.
 But he could not fly faster or farther than his kerosene relative.
 Hydrogen did not give an advantage.
 Kelly accepted the failure and returned the unspent $ 90 million to military customers.
 As for the Soviet aircraft, it was never created.
 Obviously, Kapitsa was engaged in another secret project that had eluded the attention of the CIA, perhaps over the world's first artificial Earth satellite.